MainulDip/iOS-study/xcode-overview.md

 - Integrated Docs : Unique Feature.
 All the developer's docs can be found of the "help" section of xcode.

+### Opening project from terminal:
+`open .` to open the current directory in `File viewer` and then open the `.xcodeproj` for non-CocoaPods and `.xcworkspace` for CocoaPods project

+- `xed .` will open the folder containing the project in xcode, for both CocoaPods and non-CocoaPods project.

 ### Turn on/off AI code prediction:
 Xcode > Preference/Setting > Text Editing > Editing